5 Plants That Look Good With Coral Bells

 Brunnera

 A great companion for Coral Bells is Brunnera.
-This is a very interesting plant with rounded silver-white leaves on which you can see green veins.
+This is a fascinating plant with rounded silver-white leaves on which you can see green veins.

 Brunnera is hardy and can grow almost anywhere in the United States.
-Like heucheras, Brunnera likes to grow in dappled shade.
-Therefore, both plants can thrive in the same sunny exposure.
+Like heucheras, It likes to grow in dappled shade, so both plants can thrive in the same sunny exposure.

 Brunnera leaves are slightly larger than Coral Bells but they look great together nonetheless.
 Moreover, the silvery Brunnera leaves are an excellent contrast to the dark maroon and yellow heucheras.